We knew it wasn’t coming home: how we predicted the World Cup result

 Using centrality measures to pick a winner

-Our prediction was based on this dataset by Paul Campbell.
-It lists players in the World Cup, their clubs and countries of origin.
+Our prediction was based on this dataset of World Cup players by Paul Campbell.
+It also lists their clubs and countries of origin.
 We had no data about squad or player history, performance, or injuries.
 But we didn’t need that – we had network science.

 Our theory was that teams with the most international connections would perform better than those whose players are mostly signed to domestic clubs: